nhsconnect/NHS-Booking-API/pages/explore/search_free_slots.md

 | `&_include=HealthcareService:Organization` | Include Organization Resources referenced within the returned HealthcareService Resources | `HealthcareService:Organization` |
 | `&_include=HealthcareService:Location` | Include Location Resources referenced within the returned HealthcareService Resources | `HealthcareService:Location` |

+In the event that an include is formed part of a slot request, but the providing system does not hold that the data then the providing system should return an empty element for that data item.
+Available slots must still be returned to the consumer and the booking of these slots supported.

 ## _format ##